syncfusion-content/angularjs-docs/angularjs/GroupButton/Customization.md

 ## ContentType

-EJ Angular JS GroupButton's  **Button** items content can have a text and images.
+EJ AngularJS GroupButton's  **Button** items content can have a text and images.
 GroupButton provides the some predefined contentType options to easily customize the appearance of each button associated with GroupButton component without any complex CSS tricks. **GroupButton** items supports the following content types.

 List of content types for button